Nagoya

 Getting around

-In Nagoya, getting around is easy thanks to a well-connected network of trains and subways.
-Nagoya Station is the main hub, with JR lines (including the bullet train), Meitetsu, Kintetsu, and subways all meeting here.
-The six subway lines are color-coded, have English signs, and are the best option for foreign visitors.
-There's also the Meguru tourist loop bus, which stops at major sights like Nagoya Castle and the Toyota Techno Museum.
-It runs every 20–60 minutes and costs 210 yen per ride or 500 yen for a day pass.
+Getting around Nagoya is easy, thanks to a well-connected network of trains and subways.
+Nagoya Station serves as the main hub, where JR lines (including the Shinkansen), Meitetsu, Kintetsu, and subway lines all converge.
+The city’s six subway lines are color-coded, clearly signposted in English, and are the most convenient option for international visitors.
+For sightseeing, the Meguru tourist loop bus is a great choice, stopping at major attractions like Nagoya Castle and the Toyota Commemorative Museum of Industry and Technology.
+It runs every 20 to 60 minutes and costs 210 yen per ride or 500 yen for a day pass.

-For trips outside the city, JR lines connect Nagoya to places like Tokyo, Kyoto, Takayama, and Ise Shima.
-Meitetsu and Kintetsu also serve nearby towns and Central Japan Airport.
-You can use prepaid IC cards like Toica or Manaca on most buses and trains.
-There are also handy 1-day passes, including the Subway & Bus Pass (870 yen) and Donichi Eco Ticket (620 yen), which are great for unlimited travel in and around Nagoya for a day.
+For travel beyond the city, JR lines offer easy connections to destinations like Tokyo, Kyoto, Takayama, and Ise-Shima.
+Meitetsu and Kintetsu also serve nearby towns and provide access to Chubu Centrair International Airport.
+Prepaid IC cards such as Toica and Manaca are accepted on most trains and buses, making travel seamless.
+For unlimited rides within Nagoya, 1-day passes like the Subway & Bus Pass (870 yen) and the Donichi Eco Ticket (620 yen, weekends and holidays only) offer excellent value for exploring the city.

 Attractions